 His arguments were compelling, and soon my grandma relented.
-She told me we were going on a little trip to Idaho, to visit my uncle (her other son) and his family.
+She told me we were going on a little trip to Idaho to visit my uncle and his family.

-I hardly knew them, as we’d met only a couple times before, both undesirable memories: once, for a family Christmas gathering, where he’d heard me use incorrect english, and made me stand there, not letting me leave until I figured out the correct way to say it; and then again during another family Christmas where he and my mom had been in a huge fight.
-I realize now these are unfair memories, but as an 11 year old, you don’t have much to work from, and a skewed perception at that.
+I hardly knew them.
+We’d met only a couple of times before, both undesirable memories: once at a family Christmas gathering, where he’d heard me use incorrect English and would not let me leave until I figured out the correct way to say it; and again during another family Christmas where he and my mom had been in a huge fight.
+I realize now these are unfair memories from a limited perspective; but as an 11-year-old, you don’t have much to work from.

-So we packed my stuff (a single garbage bag), put it in the car, and drove 6 hours to Idaho.
-I didn’t find out the truth till we got there.
+We packed my stuff (a single garbage bag), put it in the car, and drove six hours to Idaho.
+I didn’t find out the truth until we got there.

 I tried to imagine this as my new house, to be optimistic about my surroundings, but I couldn’t.
 This was so foreign.
 I was an alien here.

-That day, and the days that followed, my new family worked hard to make me feel welcome, to make it easier.
+That day, and the days that followed, my new family worked hard to make me feel welcome and make it easier.
 And I felt my cousins truly accepted me, which is beyond my comprehension.
 But it did little to ease the blow.

 When it was time for my grandma to leave, I stood in the front, at the top of the hill, and watched, again, as someone I loved drove away from me.

-Somehow, this was the moment that hurt the most, and reprocessing it, trying to make sense of it, in the days that followed.
+Somehow, this was the moment that hurt the most.
+I reprocessed it again and again in the days that followed, trying to make sense of it.

 I felt deeply and utterly alone, and it hurt.
-I felt this great, pressing weight in my chest, like someone was stomping on my heart, mocking my pain.
-I had felt pain like this in the past, the sharpness that takes your breath away, but this was somehow different.
-This was more than just another time you rolled with the punches life gave you, which I had learned well.
+I felt a great, pressing weight in my chest—like someone was stomping on my heart, mocking my pain.
+I had felt pain like this in the past, a sharpness that takes your breath away, but this was somehow different.
+This was more than just another time you rolled with the punches life gave you.
+I had learned that lesson well.
 But I couldn’t roll with this punch.

 It hurt so bad.
 And then it hurt some more.
 And it just wouldn’t stop hurting.

-I wasn’t raised religious, we had never really gone to church because my mom was poisoned by the prospect of it, since the experience with my first dad.
+I wasn’t raised religious.
+We had never really gone to church; my mom was poisoned against it since the experience with my first dad.
 But I remember for the first time wondering why God was doing this to me.
 Was there even a God?
 If so, did he hate me too?
 And if so, why?
 What had I done?

 My new family was very generous.
 There was a warm house.
 There was food on the table.
-There was security, brothers and sisters to play with, and lots of little comforts, like toilet paper.
+There was security, brothers and sisters to play with, and lots of little comforts like toilet paper.
 I’m telling you, you likely don’t appreciate your toilet paper enough.
-And there was electricity, heat, cooked meals, running water, structure, a real bed, with sheets and blankets.
+And there was electricity, heat, cooked meals, running water, structure, and a real bed with sheets and blankets.
 There were so many wonderful things I had to be grateful for.